- Explain the controversies and eventual compromise related to the Missouri Crisis of 1820

 How would you characterize the former president’s reaction?
 What do you think he means by writing that the Missouri Compromise line “is a reprieve only, not a final sentence”?

-Missouri Compromise an agreement reached in Congress in 1820 that allowed Missouri to enter the Union as a slave state, brought Maine into the Union as a free state, and prohibited slavery north of 36° 30′ latitude
+Missouri Compromise: an 1820 Congressional agreement that allowed Missouri to enter the Union as a slave state, brought Maine into the Union as a free state, and prohibited slavery north of 36° 30′ latitude while allowing it in new states below that line